Silverminer007/Shrines/README.md

 ### Requested features
 - better documentation and wiki
 - tutorials about shrines features
-- Command to locate structures in specified biomes
 - Load a structure with all possible variations

 # Future plans